DASPELLER4/VisualF-ck/README.md

 <h2>Basic Explanation</h2>
 * This programming language operates on a single row of pixels in a bmp image.<br>
 * It has reserved keywords in the form of specific 24bit colours<br>
-* Variables are declared and initialized by calling them outside a function call<br>
+* Variables are declared and initialized by referncing them outside a function call of course they cannot be one of the reserved colours<br>
 * Function calls consist of {[args],function} where the function is one of the afore mentioned keywords<br>
 * Some functions also allow the length of the function colour as an argument like in increment for example where arg 1 is incremented by the function colour length<br>
 * Of course these functions also allow for standard function calls<br>